coolbutuseless/foist/README.md

     has direct support for indexed colours, whereas for a NETPBM PPM file the intensity values need to be explicitly mapped to an RGB triplet and then written out in full.
+  - All my benchmark timings are on a machine with an SSD.

 ## Installation